 - During the course of the project, the principal investigator must be employed at least 50% at a research institution; this must be confirmed by the research institution.

-- Anonymous submission, i.e. the identity, the career level of all researchers and cooperation partners or the names of any research institutions must not be recognizable from the research proposal
+- Anonymous submission, i.e. the identity, the career level of all researchers and cooperation partners (Austrian and international) or the names of any research institutions (Austrian and international) must not be recognizable from the research proposal

 - The research proposal must contain

 - ii) a project description, max.
 3 pages, primarily addressing the project’s transformative potential and its scientific and scholarly foundation

 - iii) a description addressing the planned realisation of the proposed research including a logical and step-by-step plan (max.
 2 pages) and

 - The proposals received will be checked very rigorously with regard to form and anonymity, and proposals that do not meet the requirements will be excluded.